 - Bad BCM (Bodytrain Control Module)

-- Buttons on the remote getting stuck
+- The buttons on the remote getting stuck

 - Bad sensor